Modern Molosser is an award-winning website devoted to those majestic, imposing breeds known as the Molossers.

 Denise is the recipient two coveted Front Page awards from the Newswomen’s Club of New York for her 2005 Newsday story on ownership disputes over rescued Katrina dogs and her 2006 “Animal House” blogs on the search for Vivi the missing Westminster Whippet.

-In her spare time – whatever that is! – Denise breeds and shows Ridgebacks under the Revodana prefix.
+An American Kennel Club licensed judge, Denise breeds and shows Ridgebacks under the Revodana prefix.